The Case for Slow Reading in a Fast World

 What Slow Reading Actually Looks Like

-Finishing a chapter and sitting with it before starting the next.
-Writing in the margins (or in a notebook).
+Slow reading is not about reading few words per minute.
+It is about reading with intention.
+It means finishing a chapter and sitting with it before starting the next.
+Writing in the margins.
 Asking yourself: what does this change about how I see the world?
-Following the references — reading the books that the book cites.

 The ROI of Deep Reading